WebReflection/query-result/README.md

 // and the first matched span
 $('p:first, span:first')
 ```
-This is specially handy in term of performance since
+This is especially handy in term of performance since
 the browser will actually stop searching instead of analyzing
 the entire document as it would do via `queryAll` or `querySelectorAll`.